 8. Don’t Let Your Holiday Slap End In Roaming Fee Misery

-Using your phone out of country can end up costing you more than your vacation.
+Using your mobile out of country can end up costing you more than your vacation.

 Whether sending calls, receiving calls or using data, international roaming is expensive.

-In some cases, even turning your phone on can result in unpleasant charges.
+In some cases, even turning your mobile on can result in unpleasant charges.